poddmo/ufw-blocklist/README.md

 # Usage
 The blocklist is automatically started and stopped by ufw using the enable, disable and reload options.
 See the [Ubuntu UFW wiki page](https://help.ubuntu.com/community/UFW) for help getting started with ufw.

-There are 2 additional commands available: status and flush-all
+There are 2 additional after.init commands available: status and flush-all
-- The status option is described in the Monitor section below.
+- The status option shows the count of entries in the blocklist, the hit count of packets that have been blocked and the last 10 log entries.
+The status option is further explained in the Monitor section below.
 - The flush-all option deletes all entries in the blocklist and zeros the iptables hit counters.
-Use /etc/cron.daily/ufw-blocklist-ipsum to download the latest list and repopulate the ipset.
-Alternately, IP addresses can be manually added to the ipset like this:
+From this state you can manually add IP addresses to the list like this:
 ```
 ipset add ufw-blocklist-ipsum a.b.c.d
 ```
+or use /etc/cron.daily/ufw-blocklist-ipsum to download the latest list and repopulate the ipset.

 # Monitor
 Calling after.init with the status option displays the current count of the entries in the blocklist, the hit counts on the firewall rules (column 1 is hits, column 2 is bytes) and log messages: